JuliaGraphics/Luxor.jl/docs/src/animation.md

 Here:

-- `t` is the current framenumber of the transition
+- `t` is the current time (framenumber) of the transition

 - `b` is the beginning value of the property

 - `c` is the change between the beginning and destination value of the property

-- `d` is the total time of the transition
+- `d` is the total length of the transition